- One can use backorders or the order fill rate.

 - Order fill rates measure the satisfaction only at the point of initial delay and do not measure how late a fulfillment occurs.

-Therefore Sherbrooke designed an algorithm as part of METRIC a penalty which multiplies the length of the backorder by the number of backorders.
+Therefore Sherbrooke designed an algorithm as part of METRIC, a penalty that multiplies the length of the backorder by the number of backorders.

 Leanard Laforteza on Fill Rate